matta-ed/drupal-module-auto-menu/README.md

 ## Limitations

-Menu item titles are reflections of the node's title at the time of creations, and update to match the menu item when the node's title is updated.
+Menu item titles are reflections of the node's title at the time of creation, and are updated to match the menu item when the node's title is updated.

 When a user has access to the menu item part of the node form, the values here are ignored and the menu item is created anyway.